viper-ronin/AnishDeuja.md/AnishDeuja.md

 7. Then you can cut the sandwich diagonally or straight down the middle.

-8. Your Peanut Butter and Jelly Sandwich is ready to enjoy!
+8. Peanut Butter and Jelly Sandwich is ready!